evgkanias/sky-gui/README.md

 By clicking the file-name filed, you can choose the dataset file, which will load automatically.
-Once loaded, you can click "Render" (or choose the auto-update option) and this will print an image of the sky radiance, sun radiance, degree of polarisation, or transmittance (depending on the rendering mode), as shown below:
+Once loaded, you can click "Render" (or choose the auto-update option) and this will print an image of the sky radiance, sun radiance, degree of polarisation, transmittance, or angle of polarisation (depending on the rendering mode), as shown below:

 ![Rendered GUI](docs/gui-1.png)